 As long as there’s snow on the ground, you can snowshoe almost anywhere in Colorado where you’d normally take a hike.
 You don’t need to have years of training or spend much money, if any, if you’ve already got the gear (and rentals are very affordable).

 Whether you’re a free spirit or prefer to follow a groomed path, here’s a list to get you snowshoeing in Colorado's great outdoors this winter.

 If you have a freestyle mindset with no need for a guide, groomed trails or rental facilities, these areas offer plenty of options to create your own unique Colorado snowshoeing experience.

 • Glenwood Springs: For a breathtaking jaunt in more ways than one, Hanging Lake Trail near Glenwood Springs climbs 1,000 feet for a good cardio workout, while the lake, falls and general beauty of the route will take your breath away.
+Take care, however, as the climb is steep and can be quite slippery.
 Back in town, the hot springs pool will be just the thing your aching muscles yearn for after a day snowshoeing.

 If heading out into the wilderness and charting your own course makes your heart skip a beat, don’t fret!
 Choose to snowshoe under the professional guidance of a Colorado Nordic center or at a dude ranch.

 With equipment rental, groomed trails, maps, lessons, special events and experts available to answer any questions you have, Colorado’s Nordic centers provide support for those that want a little less wild with their nature experience.
 Check out the following centers:

 • Beaver Creek: The McCoy Park trail system is said to be Beaver Creek’s best-kept secret and features 32 km of groomed trails.

 • Breckenridge: 18 km of nature trails meander through old-growth spruce forests and Beaver Meadows.